erikbrorson/erikbrorson.github.io/_posts/2018-04-30-Adam-with-learning-rate-multipliers.md

 ```

-    /home/er.brorson/anaconda2/envs/py364/lib/python3.6/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
-In future, it will be treated as `np.float64 == np.dtype(float).type`.
-      from ._conv import register_converters as _register_converters
-    Using TensorFlow backend.

 In addition to the normal parameters, the optimizer takes the *multiplier* argument which is a dictionary.
 It works like follows: Imagine if we have a network with three layers with names *layer_1*, *layer_2*, and *layer_3*.
 This would then be: